 Our Frozen Tour in Norway offers you to acquaint yourself with the culture and folklore of this beautiful Scandinavian country.
 You will not only visit historical sites (some of which are very similar to those in the movie) and hear stories about how the locals lived in the past, but you will also have a chance to taste local meals (some of which – such as Spekemet – can also be noticed in Frozen 2).

 Northern Norway is a region that resembles Arendelle very much, and it’s the region of the Sami people.
 Without a doubt, the Sami culture had a profound influence on Frozen 2, too.
 Do you remember the episodes in which the movie’s heroines encountered characters who ride reindeer?
 That’s exactly the prototype of the Sami people, and the creators of Frozen worked hard and collaborated with the Sami people to create those Nordhuldra characters.

 Apart from the reindeer sledding, there are many parts of the Sami culture one may experience.
 Whether it is going about living in the Sami hut or visiting local Sami museums, all of it is worth giving a shot.

-As we have already pointed out in our previous article about Frozen, mythical creatures that populate the world of Frozen have been taken from the Norwegian folklore.
+As we have already pointed out in our previous article about Frozen, mythical creatures that populate the world of Frozen have been taken from Norwegian folklore.
 Especially we couldn’t overlook such mythical creatures like trolls, which are especially attributed to Norway.
-And no wonder, as one may even nowadays hear about such places like Trolltunga, TRollfjorden and Trollstigen.
+And no wonder, as one may even nowadays hear about such places as Trolltunga, Trollfjorden, and Trollstigen.

 New characters also appeared in Frozen 2, but you should especially look out for the intimidating Nøkk.
 Actually, it is based on the Norwegian myths and stories about Nøkken, the Norwegian water spirit.